A Portland College is Making April ‘Whiteness History Month’

 Videos by VICE

-Unlike Black History Month, Whiteness History Month, to take place in April, is “not a celebratory endeavor,” according to organisers with the school’s Cascade Campus Diversity Council.
+Unlike Black History Month, Whiteness History Month, to take place in April, is “not a celebratory endeavor,” according to organizers with the school’s Cascade Campus Diversity Council.
 (Sorry, racists.)

 A mandate posted online says the idea is to look at how idea of whiteness has created a racial hierarchy resulting in oppression amongst non-white communities.